miken22/COSC310_TravelBot/README.txt

 The org.json package has classes built by Douglas Crockford (https://github.com/douglascrockford/JSON-js) to allow the prorgam to interact with the Google API's.

-The best way to run the application is by executing the JAR file.
-The JAR file is located in the ~/sim_imput/ChatBot folder.
+The way that this program is run is by running the Executable JAR File.
+This file depends on the en-pos-maxent.bin file as well.
+Follow these steps to run the program:
-After it has been downloaded do the following:

-1. Open Command Prompt and navigate to the folder location when the JAR was downloaded.

-2. Type: java -jar ChatBot.jar
+1. Download the ChatBot.jar file and en-pos-maxent.bin file from GitHub.
+Save the two files to the same folder location.

+2. Double click the ChatBot.jar file.
+The tagger will need 1-2 seconds to load before the application fully launches.

 =================================================================================================
 Assignment 3